A new Finnish foward joins the Pittsburgh Penguins.

 After spending six seasons with Minnesota, Granlund was traded to the Nashville Predators in 2019 in exchange for young forward Kevin Fiala.
 His scoring dropped in his first two seasons with the Predators but Granlund rebounded to produce a career-high 53 assists for the team in 2021-22.

 Throughout his career, Granlund has been noted for his speed, vision, and ability to make plays in tight spaces.
-He is known for his creativity on the ice, his intelligent playmaking, and his propensity for challenging opposing teams with his well-rounded game.
+His game involves utilizing creativity on the ice and he's a challenge for opposing teams with his well-rounded play.